vortexlab-uclouvain/flups/README.md

 For the list of all the contributors to the development of FLUPS, description and a complete License: see LICENSE file.

 #### Citation information
+FLUPS is described in [this paper](https://arxiv.org/abs/2006.09300).
 If you use FLUPS, please cite it as follows in your publications:
 - Caprace et al., **FLUPS - A Fourier-based Library of Unbounded Poisson Solvers**, SIAM Journal on Scientific Computing, 2019 (under review)

 ### Why should you use FLUPS?
 - You can solve the Poisson on rectangular and uniform distributed 2D/3D grids;